tanish-0909/PokeWar-hackathon/README.md

 5. Step 5 - integrating it all together
    1. **YOLOv12** was trained to detect all the pokemon in the image regardless of the target and return them in a clean csv format
    2. **BigBird** was trained to predict the target from the given sentence and output the respective targets in clean json format
-   3. `final_processing.py` contains the simple code which reads the outputs from the respective json and csv, mark the centers of the target and save it into a csv file
+   3. `final_processing.py` contains the simple code which reads the outputs from the respective json and csv generated above, marks the centers of the target and saves it into a csv file
    4. `check_sub.py` plots all the centers generated onto the images for manual assessment before final submission

 ### Code Quality